bots-go-framework/bots-fw/README.md

 ## [Can I use &mdash; features cross-table for bot messenger APIs](can-i-use-bots-api.md)
 We are building a [cross-table of features](can-i-use-bots-api.md) supported by different bot APIs.

+## Database Abstraction Layer (DAL)
+Thanks to [dalgo](https://github.com/dal-go) library the framework can work with different databases.

 ## 🫂 Contributors
   * [Alexander Trakhimenok](https://ie.linkedin.com/in/alexandertrakhimenok)